-I. OBJECTIVES: The student teacher:
+The student teacher:

-1. Acquires thorough knowledge of concepts, terms, and procedures in Botany taught in higher secondary schools and the latest development.

-- o planning for instruction. - various aids to teaching Botany and application of ICT in teaching of Botany at various levels in higher secondary schools. - o identification and diagnoses of difficulties in learning Botany.

-- preparing, and using the appropriate instructional materials in teaching Botany. - preparing and using different techniques of evaluation of pupils; progress. - o identifying learning difficulties in learning Botany. - o various activities pertaining to teaching and learning. - Appreciates the contribution of the subjects to the teaching and learning.
+- Acquires thorough knowledge of concepts, terms, and procedures inBotany taught in higher secondary schools and the latest development. - Understands the - o planning for instruction. - various aids to teaching Botany and application of ICT in teaching of Botany at various levels in higher secondary schools. - o identification and diagnoses of difficulties in learning Botany. - Develops skills in - o preparing, and using the appropriate instructional materials in teaching Botany. - o preparing and using different techniques of evaluation of pupils; progress. - o identifying learning difficulties in learning Botany. - o various activities pertaining to teaching and learning. - o Appreciates the contribution of the subjects to the teaching and learning.

-Identification and organisation of concepts for teaching Botany-Instructional materials required for planning teaching Botany-Preparation of Lesson plan for teaching Botany at higher secondary level.
+Identification and organisation of concepts for teaching Botany - Instructional materials required for planning teaching Botany - Preparation of Lesson plan for teaching Botany at higher secondary level.

-Media and its uses- Procedure for media selection-Factors in media selection

-Unit-3:ICT Based Teaching and Learning
+Media and its uses - Procedure for media selection - Factors in media selection Unit-III:ICT Based Teaching and Learning

-Internet and its applications in teaching and learning of Botany-Application of e-learning, teleconferencing and EDUSAT in teaching of Botany.
+Internet and its applications in teaching and learning of Botany - Application of e - learning, teleconferencing and EDUSAT in teaching of Botany.